Why Secure Coding Matters

 developers write, review, and ship code.

-Real-World Example: Broken Access Control in a Project API
+Real-World Example: Broken Access Control in

 A common developer mistake is trusting user

 input for object ownership decisions.
-Imagine

-an API endpoint that returns project details
+Imagine an API endpoint that returns project

-enforce tenant or ownership checks.
-In many
+does not enforce tenant or ownership checks.

-teams, this slips through review because the
+In many teams, this slips through review

-endpoint "requires auth," yet it still enables
+because the endpoint "requires auth," yet it

-Insecure Direct Object Reference behavior,
+still enables Insecure Direct Object

-mapped to OWASP A01 Broken Access Control.
+Reference behavior, mapped to OWASP A01

 // Vulnerable: authenticated but missing ownership authorization